How to Translate a Page in Google Chrome

 If you’re reading something on your iPad and happen to open a page with a foreign language on your iOS Chrome app, by default, the browser will offer to translate the page.

-You will be able to see this option at the bottom of the screen.
-A small panel will pop-up, and it will automatically detect the foreign language.
-Chrome will also offer an option to click on the language your browser is set to.
+You can see this option at the bottom of the screen.
+A small panel will pop up, and it will automatically detect the foreign language.
+Chrome will also offer an option to click on the language set in your browser.

 And if you tap on it, it will instantly translate the page.
 The panel will promptly disappear after that.
 However, if you want to translate the page to another language, you can change it by following these steps:

 - To change the default language Chrome offers, tap on the gear icon on the panel at the bottom of the screen.

 - Select “More languages,” scroll through the list of languages, and select the one you want.